itamarsb/cpp-systems-engineering-lab/README.md

 # cpp-systems-engineering-lab
-HHands-on experiments with Modern C++, C interoperability, systems programming, native applications, telemetry, and embedded systems.
+Hands-on experiments with Modern C++, C interoperability, systems programming, native applications, telemetry, and embedded systems.

 This repository documents a progressive collection of hands-on experiments